 Plenty of people had got on at the intervening stops, so by now, our carriage was quite full.
 I’d guess, just from looking and listening, that at least 50% were non-Thai.
 By 21:30 most people were in bed or at least had curtains drawn.
 I’d joined them, clambering up inelegantly, finding my bunk spacious enough that I could, with some difficulty, just about sit up and use my laptop.

 I had worried about getting up and down to the top bunk, particularly as I had started the trip with a bad back.
 It had pretty much seized up on me during the London Coffee Festival, but I’d managed to loosen it up since then and the only real problem I had was when sitting down (the hard seats in the restaurant car, for example, were particularly bad for my back).
 As a result, getting up and down proved not to be a problem although I didn’t win any points for artistic merit.

-The top bunk is less spacious than the bottom on (and 80 Baht cheaper) but was more than adequate for my 6’2” frame.
+The top bunk is less spacious than the bottom one (and 80 Baht cheaper) but was more than adequate for my 6’2” frame.
 It was just long enough for me to lie down flat and had just enough headroom for me to sit up.
-Id brought my laptop and camera bag up with me, since they were the most easily stolen items and would cause the most problems to me if I lost them.
+I’d brought my laptop and camera bag up with me, since they would be easy to steal and would cause the most problems to me if I lost them.
 Again, I had been a little worried about squeezing them in, but the bunk was wide enough to accommodate both them and me.
 All-in-all, it was more spacious and more comfortable than flying business class and a fraction of the cost.